-The Trustee's selected emissions intensity metrics is carbon footprint, which measures the carbon efficiency of a portfolio in terms of emissions per million pounds invested.
+The Trustee's selected emissions intensity metric is carbon footprint, which measures the carbon efficiency of a portfolio in terms of emissions per million pounds invested.
 Carbon footprint can therefore be used to compare carbon efficiency across portfolios of different sizes, where absolute emissions metrics cannot.

 At a portfolio level, emissions intensity measures are calculated as the average of the emissions intensity of the underlying holdings, weighted by the value of each holding.
-A portfolio with a high emissions intensity will have a steeper route towards decarbonisation than a less carbonintensive portfolio would.
-Measuring emissions intensity across the Fund is therefore useful to gauge how difficult (or easy) it will be to progressively decarbonise the Fund's portfolio.
+A portfolio with a high emissions intensity will have a steeper route towards decarbonisation than a less carbon-intensive portfolio would.